scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 polymorphic functions.
 It does *not* support global variables, user classes or any dynamic feature such as introspection, polymorphic variables.

-Unlike existing alternatives, Pythran does not solely performs static typing of Python programs.
+Unlike existing alternatives, Pythran does not solely perform static typing of Python programs.
 It also performs various compiler optimizations such as detection of pure functions, temporary allocation removal or constant folding.
 These transformations are backed up by code analysis such as aliasing,